Managing Projects

 API Keys

-Deny List
+Deny List (Legacy)

-- Block by user agent string
+- Block by detected agent name — a case-insensitive substring match (not a raw user agent string match)

-The Deployment tab provides integration instructions for each detection method:
+Installations provides integration instructions for each detection method:

 - Beacon — npm install command and initialization code